Blair-Johnson/Blair-Johnson.github.io/artifacts.md

 [return to home.](/index.md)

 ## Artifacts
+<p style="text-align: justify;"><em>2025</em> - I wanted an easy way to reproduce handwriting and drawings on a CNC plotter. <a href="/plotter/index.html">This tool</a> that I made will let you export your drawings as GCode while preserving the velocity and order in which the strokes were made.
+It helps make plotted text and doodles look like convincing handwriting.
+I recommend making your drawings on a tablet for the best results.
+Remember to check your GCode before running it; I have only tested this on my machine.
+Happy drawing!</p>

 <p style="text-align: justify;"><em>2025</em> - I've gotten into CNC milling!
 Here's <a href="/cutcalculator/milling.html">a useful speeds and feeds calculator</a> that I forked from <a href="https://github.com/joevenzon/cutcalculator">joevenzon/cutcalculator</a>.</p>